prefix-dev/rattler-build/docs/variants.md

 ## Package hash from variant

 You might have wondered what the role of the build string is.
-The build string is (if not explicity set) computed from the variant configuration.
+The build string is (if not explicitly set) computed from the variant configuration.
 It serves as a mechanism to discern different build configurations that produce a package with the same name and version.

 The hash is computed by dumping all the variant configuration values that are used by a given recipe into a JSON file, and then hashing that JSON file.